Simplify By Removing Factors Of 1

 The Significance of Simplifying Numbers

 At its core, simplification is about making complex things easier to understand.
-In mathematics, this often involves reducing fractions to their simplest form, combining like terms in algebraic expressions, or removing unnecessary elements that don't change the value of a number.
+On top of that, in mathematics, this often involves reducing fractions to their simplest form, combining like terms in algebraic expressions, or removing unnecessary elements that don't change the value of a number.
 Removing factors of 1 falls squarely into this category.

 What is a Factor of 1?